 International travel often means buying airfare several months or even up to a year in advance of peak travel season.
 Check your travel documents every month or so to make sure departure and arrival times have not changed significantly, and always make sure your passport is valid.
-“It really is surprising how quickly passport rules can change, even in Europe,” says Pellerito.
-“As a rule of thumb, especially if you are on a longer, extended trip, be sure what your visa restrictions are and triple check the expiration date of your passport.”
+“It really is surprising how quickly passport rules can change, even in Europe,” Pellerito said.
+“As a rule of thumb, especially if you are on a longer, extended trip, be sure what your visa restrictions are and triple-check the expiration date of your passport.”

 Get Ready to Drive

-Bottom line: don’t depend on your driver’s license alone and make rental reservations in advance, particularly if you can’t drive manual, as automatic transmissions are less common abroad.
+Bottom line: Don’t depend on your driver’s license alone and make rental reservations in advance, particularly if you can’t drive a car with a manual transmissions, as automatics are less common abroad.
 Your local AAA branch can assist with everything from setting up car rentals to entire tour itineraries.
 Did you know that AAA members can save up to 20% on Hertz rentals at home and abroad?

 Make Your Money Count

-When it comes to currency exchange, be sure to get cash right away, at the airport and from an ATM.
-Cash can immediately help you get a cab, a meal or forgotten sundries should your credit card fail you on day one, and Pellerito and other travel experts agree that the bank-to-bank transfer via ATM cuts down on middle-man fees at currency exchange counters.
+When it comes to currency exchange, be sure to get cash right away: AAA branches offer foreign currency for more than 70 countries.
+You can also get funds at the airport and from an ATM.
+Cash can immediately help you get a cab, a meal or forgotten sundries should your credit card fail you on day one, and Pellerito and other travel experts agree that the bank-to-bank transfer via ATM cuts down on middleman fees at currency exchange counters.

 Embrace the Crowd, Avoid the Crowd

 Although my wife and I had been to Paris before, it was in late summer when the Parisians are mostly on their own vacations and tourist traffic has died down, so we were surprised, in mid-June, to be amongst a throng of humanity visiting the city.